bananaoomarang/bombermin/README.md

 + A lot of UI work (right now it is pretty much stock Roku components)
 + A logo! (currently it is just the Roku placeholder art)

+Mainly want to figure out a logo and a better flow for logging in/out, then will try to 'release' in some fashion that doesn't require compiling/sideloading.

 ## Development ##

 First setup your Roku device [like so](https://blog.roku.com/developer/developer-setup-guide).